vi88i/eeye/README.md

 # eeye
-eagle eye stock screener
+`e`agle `e`ye stock screener

 # Overview

-eeye is a stock screener that uses various technical analysis strategies to identify potential trading opportunities in the stock market.
+`eeye` is a stock screener that uses various technical analysis strategies to identify potential trading opportunities in the stock market.
 It leverages the Groww API to fetch real-time market data and applies a series of screening techniques to filter stocks based on user-defined criteria.

 ## Features